grantadesign/ag-grid-angular/README.md

 This project contains the Angular Component for use with ag-Grid

+This repository is now deprecated.
+Please refer to the new mono-repo location here: https://github.com/ag-grid/ag-grid, with this specific Framework Project information here: https://github.com/ag-grid/ag-grid/blob/master/packages/ag-grid-angular/.

+Version 18.0.0 will be the last version in this repository.
+All future versions will be in the repository above.

 **Note:** *ag-grid-ng2* is now **deprecated**.
 Please *ag-grid-angular* going forward.

 ag-grid-ng2 8.0.0 ~= ag-grid-angular 8.0.0